RESCARRRA/node-app/README.md

 __1. ```node liri.js my-tweets```__

-* This will show the last 20 tweets and when they were created at in the user's terminal/bash window.
+* This will show the user their most recent 10-20 tweets and the timestamp upon submission (currently set to output dummy tweets) and when they were created in the user's terminal/bash window.

 __2. ```node liri.js spotify-this-song '<song name here>'```__